This might be suprising for many users

 convinced) : if there is an alternative to AutoCAD today - then it

-is Bricscad.
+is BricsCAD.
 But wether Bricscad will become the main counterpart - this

 depends on the CAD users and especially on the application developers